ivansherbs/insights.ivansherbs.com/review_required/herbs/menstrual-cramp-recipe/en.details.md

 It's best to **avoid mixing** medication and herbs within **3 hours of each other**, as many combinations have not been tried or tested.

-If you're on any medication, stay on it unless otherwise prescribed by your doctor.

 ## Contraindications and warnings

 Chamomile, lemon balm, calendula, and fireweed have **no known** severe, serious, moderate, or mild **interactions** with other drugs.